-Sameer Qaiyum is a Lecturer in Strategic Management at Liverpool Business School.
+Sameer Qaiyum is a Senior Lecturer in Strategic Management at Liverpool Business School.
 Previously, he has also held academic posts at Loughborough University and Royal Holloway, University of London.

 Sameer's research interests are in the areas of strategic management and innovation.
 Within these broad research areas, he is particularly interested in how firms can turn strategic resources into innovative outcomes and superior profit, using primarily quantitative methods.
 His expertise falls in the areas of: